sagemathinc/cocalc-doc/source/examples/google-api.rst

      :width: 50%

 Copy that link from the terminal output.
 Open a new browser tab and paste it in, and visit that link.
 If you have more than one Google account, choose the same account you used when creating your `credentials.json` file.
-Log into your Google account.
+Log into your Google account when you are prompted to do so.
 You will see a ``Sign in`` confirmation message with a code to be copied:

 .. image:: img/oauth-sign-in.png
      :width: 50%